NHorward/DataVisualisation/README.md

 Other: A.x Node-based

 ### Results
-The result is a sonification of Harold's runs in his hamster wheel.
-The more he ran per hour, the faster the running sounds.
+The result is a sonification of Harold's runs in his hamster wheel, made with Pure Data.
+The more he runs per hour, the faster the running sounds are.
-You can listen to it [here.](Assignment 3/HaroldRunning.wav) Below is the waveform of the data sonification, created using [this waveform generation website.](http://convert.ing-now.com/generate-a-waveform-image-from-an-audio-file/)
+Below is the waveform of the data sonification, created using [this waveform generation website.](http://convert.ing-now.com/generate-a-waveform-image-from-an-audio-file/) A .wav file of the sonification can be found in the folder Assignment 3.

 ![The waveform of Harold the Hamster's running data'. ](Images/HaroldWaveform.png)